j4lib/voyager/README.md

 # Voyager ⛵
 Voyager is a tool for agent-based simulation of seafaring, improving on the work by Montenegro A., at Ohio State University.
-The tool was developed at the Centre for Digital Humanities at the University of Gothenburg, with the objective of modelling ancient seafaring trajectories in Bronze Age Europe, as well as ocean crossings in the migrative periods.
+The tool was developed at the Gothenburg Research Infrastructure in Digital Humanities at the University of Gothenburg, with the objective of modelling ancient seafaring trajectories in Bronze Age Europe, as well as ocean crossings in the migrative periods.

 ## Overview
 Voyager is an agent-based simulation tool, simulating single agents representing sea vessels and their traversal of oceans due to a number of factors: